 - Tie a small treat to a cord and drag it across the floor a bit faster than the speed of your running guinea pig.
 Don’t let it get stuck on the wire or chew parts of it.
 Guineas enjoy food hunts.
 Hide the treat somewhere, untie it and let the pig find it.

 Guinea Pig Treats

-Guinea pigs are so sociable that they even make therapeutic animals.
+Guinea pigs are so sociable that they even make good therapy animals.
 However, they also need rewards.
 Any pet enjoys treats, and guinea pigs also do.
 You can reward the cavy with a treat once in a while and also make sure their menu is diverse.